 Calling all littles!
 This weekly class is an energetic and creative environment that focuses on the beginning steps of on-camera work.
 Five to six year old (& mature four year olds) students will explore imagination, play, confidence, and storytelling.
 Each week the kids will practice being in front of the camera while working with a range of new materials.
 This course is a foundation for youth to build confidence and embrace their unique personality as they begin their journey in the creative arts.

-In TV/ Film acting, actors bring stories to life in front of the camera.
-This intermediate course teaches actors how to create nuanced, honest characters and consistently deliver memorable and vulnerable performances in their on-camera work.
+In TV/Film acting, actors bring stories to life in front of the camera.
+This course teaches actors how to create nuanced, honest characters and consistently deliver memorable performances in their on-camera work.

 This intermediate class will continue to build a strong foundation for young actors pursuing a career in TV/Film.
 Students will expand their existing knowledge of script analysis, character creation, and how to connect with their most authentic self within a scene.
 Special emphasis on audition technique skills and cold reads will also be explored as they continue to learn and grow in their craft.

 In this On-Camera/Scene Study class, students will expand their existing knowledge of script analysis, character creation, and on-camera acting techniques.
 The class will have alternating instructors: Dexter will focus on in-depth scene study, preparing the students to film the scenes the following week with Carrie Anne, who will both direct the scenes and focus on helping the students create truthful connections to the material through various techniques and exercises.

 Advanced Scene Study is designed for young actors on a professional path.
 This class was specifically created to help actors sharpen their scene study skills.
 Actors will explore and dissect scenes in every single class, working toward developing nuanced, compelling characters that serve the text.
 Actors will be challenged by the specific material chosen for each class.
 Students will learn how to better use their imagination to create vivid backstories to make their characters come to life.